Last Updated on August 7, 2022 by Max

 - medication, such as alpha‐blockers (tamsulosin-brand name Flomax ) and 5‐alpha reductase inhibitors (finasteride-brand names Proscar and Propecia and Dutasteride-brand name Avodart).
 About half of patients on medications do not have significant improvement in symptoms (< 4 point IPSS improvement).

-If a man cannot get relief by conservative and medical treatment, or BPH causes the complications, mentioned above, prostate surgery is the choice.
+Prostate surgery is the choice if a man cannot get relief through conservative medical treatment or BPH causes the complications mentioned above.

 At open prostatectomy, a cut is made in the tummy area through which the outer part of the prostate is removed.
 Open surgery is rarely recommended nowadays and only in the case of an extremely large prostate.
 It has the highest risks of long-term complications, such as urinary incontinence and erectile dysfunction.